ansible/ansible/README.rst

    ``git rebase`` vs ``git merge`` for this reason.
-If submitting a large code change (other than modules), it's probably a good idea to join ansible-devel and talk about what you would like to do or add first and to avoid duplicate efforts.
+If submitting a large code change (other than modules), it's probably a good idea to join ansible-devel and talk about what you would like to do or add first to avoid duplicate efforts.
 This not only helps everyone know what's going on, it also helps save time and effort if we decide some changes are needed.
 *  Users list: